Investment Approach

 In an increasingly uncertain market environment, fluctuations in revenue are amplified in the lodging business.
 In particular, for small-scale lodging establishments that are more vulnerable to revenue volatility, maintaining appropriate levels of cost flexibility and financial soundness is critically important.

-Lobin Co. secures cost elasticity that enables effective responses not only during market upturns but also during downturns by optimizing the composition of fixed and variable costs.
-Furthermore, cost flexibility is monitored regularly to ensure its sustainability.
+Lobin.co secures cost elasticity that enables effective responses not only to peaks but also to troughs in the lodging market, by optimizing the structure of fixed and variable costs.
+It also continuously monitors this cost elasticity to ensure the balance is stably maintained.

 ③ Maintaining Financial Soundness